NEXINRUS/NexinScripts/ApocalypseRising2UniversalTp/ReadMe.md

 - 🚗 Teleports cars to you.

 # Compatibility
 This shows what scripts are best to use with **UniversalTP**.
-Really any script works with it but I recommend [**Den.net**](https://github.com/dengertheguy/den.net).
-It is a esp script for Apocalypse Rising 2
+Really any script works with it but I recommend [Den.net](https://github.com/dengertheguy/den.net).
+It is a esp script for Apocalypse Rising 2.
+[Infinite Yield's](https://infyiff.github.io/Download.html) esp and chams work as well.
+But sometimes infinite yield breaks when in big games.
+If it does,  rejoin and run [Infinite Yield](https://infyiff.github.io/Download.html) again.

 # ⚠️ Important
 When using the **car teleporting** feature, be careful not to enter the vehicle too quickly.